cedalo/streamsheets-documentation/docs/_sources/maincomponents/streamsheet.rst.txt

 ````````````
 | |Streamsheet1|

 Streamsheets are the main components to create the logic for your use cases.
-Here you model how a :term:`Stream Machine` works and, thus, how data streams are processed, analysed, visualized, combined and controlled or even simulated.
+Here you model how an :term:`App` works and, thus, how data streams are processed, analysed, visualized, combined and controlled or even simulated.

 | **To connect a data stream to a Streamsheet you can:**